Victor-Descodificar/AutomationPractice/README.md

 pip install -r requirements.txt
 ```

+<b>IMPORTANT:</b> To be able to run properly, it is necessary to download and install *chromedriver* in your machine.
+You can find it here: https://chromedriver.chromium.org/downloads

+In order to check the compatibility between *chromedriver* and your Chrome browser, type the following in the address bar: <b>chrome://version/</b> This will display the browser version.

 To run this project, just use the normal robot framework command from a terminal:
 <b>robot file.robot</b>